Ultimate Guide to Facial Volume Loss

 Facelift A surgical facelift - also known as rhytidectomy according to the American Society of Plastic Surgeons - lifts the skin of the face and neck, removes excess tissue, and repositions the face into a tighter, more youthful position.
 There are different facelift techniques to target different concern areas of the face, whether the cheeks, jowls, or neck.

 Thread Lift A thread lift is a procedure that lifts the skin by using temporary sutures instead of excising excess facial skin.
 During the procedure, a cosmetic surgeon places the threads beneath the skin to lift the neck, jowls, and middle face region.
-Next the threads are pulled in order to lift the skin.
+Next, the threads are pulled to lift the skin.
 The process also helps promote collagen production as the body sends healing agents to the area of perceived injury.
 Thread lifts may last up to two years.

 Jaw Implant A jaw implant is surgically inserted into the lower jaw area, which can add volume and definition to the jawline region.
-This procedure does not require the jaw bone be cut in order to have the jaw augmented, meaning there will be no visible scarring.
+This procedure does not require the jaw bone be cut to have the jaw augmented, meaning there will be no visible scarring.